andie-pickmeup/translate/README.md

      Input: KEY_ARE_YOU_SURE, nl
      Output: Bent u zeker?

- - Maybe include some other interesting endpoints?
+ - (Optional) Maybe include some other interesting endpoints/methods.
+ - (Optional) Add some sort security so only apps using the proper API key can access it.
+ - (Optional) Go nuts!
  - Make it available publicly so we can check it out.
  - Share the code with us!